solutionroute/nvim/README.md

 - Git indicators and commands
 - Optionally restore a previous editing session (files open, windows, state)
 - Telescope of course
+- A selection of color schemes; it's easy to add your own
 - And, which-key menus to aid your finger muscle-memory

 ## Leader & Menus